john-hawkins/projit/docs/paper/joss.md

 # Research Applications

 The fundamental research application of `projit` is in managing the project lifecycle and efficiency of development.
 Results to all experiments can be tracked and interrogated to easily produce tables of data.
 An additional level of application comes with a focus on open science, allowing other teams to review and audit experiment history, then easily repeat or extend experiments.
 Finally, there is a research application in meta-analysis.
-Projects in which the projit meta-data are stored along with open source code can be interoggated to look at the performance of certain techniques or algorithms across multiple projects.
+Projects in which the projit meta-data are stored along with open source code can be interrogated to look at the performance of certain techniques or algorithms across multiple projects.

 # Acknowledgements